cair/ikt111/snake/README.md

 snake.start(use_ai=True)
 ```
 ## Reporting Bugs
-If you encounter any bugs please raise an issue for it in the repository!
+If you encounter any bugs please raise an issue for it, or let me know either by email or in class :)